Chinook Aviation Battalion Gears Up for Deployment

-Soldiers from the 2nd General Support Aviation Battalion (GSAB), 149th Aviation Regiment, Oklahoma Army National Guard conduct pre-mobilization training at Camp Gruber, Oklahoma, before deploying in February in support of Operation Inherent Resolve.
+Camp Gruber, Okla. - Guardsmen with 2nd General Support Aviation Battalion (GSAB), 149th Aviation Regiment, Oklahoma Army National Guard are conducting pre-mobilization training at Camp Gruber this month in preparation for deployment to the Middle East in support of Operation Inherent Resolve.

+The GSAB are deploying three companies comprised of aviators, maintainers and fuel technicians for CH-47 Chinook helicopters.
+Much of the GSAB’s training at Camp Gruber is focused on general Soldier skills, which are refreshed annually and prior to any deployment.
+When needed, Camp Gruber’s training cadre make modifications to the standard pre-mobilization training tasks to suit the needs of more specialized military units.

+“They’ve got a lot of good training,” said Sgt.
+1st Class Richard Pindel, operations non-commissioned officer for the GSAB.
+“We’re making this iteration a little more realistic for them; this will help them with their survival skills.
+This is basically a pseudo SERE lane for them.”

 |Date Taken: